pulibrary/rdss-handbook/globus.md

 1. Click create new bucket
 1. Name the bucket
    For PDC describe the name should be one of the four choices below:
-   * pdc-globus-staging-precuration
+   * pdc-describe-staging-precuration
-   * pdc-globus-staging-postcuration
+   * pdc-describe-staging-postcuration
-   * pdc-globus-prod-precuration
+   * pdc-describe-prod-precuration
-   * pdc-globus-prod-postcuration
+   * pdc-describe-prod-postcuration
-1. Under `Copy settings from existing bucket` choose `prds-dataspace`
+1. Under `Copy settings from existing bucket` choose `pdc-describe-staging-precuration` (assumes it has been set up)
 1. Under `Object Ownership` choose enable ACLs
 1. uncheck `Block all public access` and acknowledge `Turning off block all public access might result in this bucket ...`
-1. click `Save`
+1. click `Create Bucket`
 1. (Optionally) Copy the data using the aws cli: `aws s3 sync s3://prds-dataspace s3://pdc-globus-prod`

     **Note:** that the copy will take about five hours.